cenekp74/ConwaysGameOfLife/README.md

 - Click cells to change their state
 - Press SPACE to pause/play the game
 - Press C to clear all cells

+You can change the game speed separated from fps in start of main.py file.